WhoSoup/factom-benchmark/p2pproxy/README.md

 # results

-code is really messy but after initial testing
+code is really messy but after initial testing there was no need to continue

 (test was performed concurrently with each other)